-A Deep Dive into HK’s New AML Guidelines for VASPs: Part I
+A Deep Dive into Hong Kong’s New AML Guidelines for VASPs: Part I

-Today, Hong Kong’s Securities and Futures Commission (SFC) concluded its consultation on the regulation of virtual asset trading platforms and has gazetted the "Anti-money laundering and counter-terrorist financing ordinance (Chapter 615)" which sets forth Travel Rule obligations.
-The SFC received 152 written submissions from the industry, including one from the Notabene Regulatory and Compliance team.
+Today, Hong Kong’s Securities and Futures Commission (SFC) concluded its consultation on the regulation of virtual asset trading platforms and has gazetted the "Guideline on Anti-Money Laundering and Counter-Financing of Terrorism (For Licensed Corporations and SFC-licensed Virtual Asset Service Providers)" which sets forth Travel Rule obligations.
+The SFC received 152 written submissions from the industry, including one from the Notabene, submitted by our Regulatory and Compliance team.

 In a series of two blog posts, we will cover key Travel Rule compliance takeaways.
 Part I covers the entry into force, information transmission obligations, pre-transaction requirements, and self-hosted wallet obligations.
 Part II will cover obligations for Intermediaries, Travel Rule solution requirements, how to handle deposits, and more.